makevoid/comma_api_rb/example/Readme.md

 6. congrats! you have your route ID

-now you can use it for the example scripts as `ruby example/example1.rb ROUTE_ID=...`
+now you can use it for the example scripts as `ruby example/example1.rb ROUTE_ID="..."`